Lo-Fi Albarino

-Grapes 100% Pinot Gris
+Grapes 100% Albarino

-Place Monterey, California
+Place Santa Barbara, California

 Process 100% Destemmed.
 Skin contact for 20 hours and aged on the lees for 6 months in stainless steel.
 Bottled without fining or filtering.